- How do I know what credits KSU will accept?

 6. Does KSU accept/offer Credit by Exam or CLEP credit?

-Review KSU's Office of Academic Testing web page for information about which CLEP exams are offered.
+Review KSU's University Advising and Testing web page for information about which CLEP exams are offered.
 If you are interested in Credit By Exam (CBE) visit the Registrar's Credit by Exam web page.
 If you have earned CBE from your current school, they will transfer to KSU if they appear on the transcript.
 To receive CLEP credits, you will need to request your scores be sent to Kent State University, school code 1367.

 7. How is international credit treated?